xmtp/xmtp-dot-org/docs/tutorials/launch.md

   - [Create a PR](https://github.com/xmtp/awesome-xmtp)

-- Create a commemorative NFT for your launch to reward early users
+- Create a commemorative [POAP](https://app.poap.xyz/) for your launch to reward early users

 ## Keep in touch post-launch